aws-samples/aws-batch-comp-infrastructure-sample/README.md

-# SAT-Comp and SMT-Comp Cloud Track Instructions
+# SAT-Comp and SMT-Comp Parallel and Cloud Track Instructions

 Welcome to [SAT-comp](https://satcompetition.github.io/2024/) and [SMT-Comp 2024](https://smt-comp.github.io/2024/)!

-This repository will help you get your parallel or distributed solver running efficiently on AWS.
-You will build docker containers with your solver and then connect them to the AWS infrastructure.
+This repository will help you get your parallel or distributed solver running on AWS.
+You will first build docker containers with your solver and then connect them to the AWS infrastructure.

 We recommend that you work in four steps: